Culture of Excellence

-Lead with vigor, infectious enthusiasm, and a focused intensity.
+Lead with vigor, infectious enthusiasm, and focused intensity.
 Don’t be comfortable being the boss and raising up a team of followers.
 Cultivate a team of leaders and be willing to give credit generously along the way.
 Don’t be afraid of building up a team of individuals who will surpass you.
 A generous leader is fun to work for and allows for greater creativity and innovation.

 Don’t stand still . . . do something.

 Great leaders know that to lead well you need to be growing, personally and as a team.
 A lack of vision leads to stagnation.
 A leader helps prioritize and make sure her team is all moving in the same direction.
 And a leader is always moving somewhere.
 What book are you reading and talking about?
-What blog does you team need to see today?
+What blog does your team need to see today?

 Control your attitude.

 Good leaders score high on Intelligence Quotient (IQ), Emotional Quotient (EQ), and Adversity Quotient (AQ).
 They are smart; they are self-aware, self-regulating and empathetic; and, they are resilient and deal with problems quickly and effectively.
 A long-time leader once told me: “When you become a manager, you’ve had your last bad day at the office.”

 Don’t be average.